peterlydiard/mini-synth/README.md

 If different instruments have different ranges, where should the mapping from key numbers to tone frequencies be done?
 Use MIDI key numbers?

-For a sequencer, how should note length be adjusted according to changes in tempo.
+For a sequencer, should note length be adjusted according to changes in tempo?

-Portamento-type pitch slides seem incompatible with a wavetable design.
+Portamento-type pitch slides seem incompatible with a wavetable-based design as used here.

 Perhaps envelope control of VCO pitch could be achieved for attack and sustain but not for release, which will move around with note length.
 The pitch offset during sustain may be best set to zero anyway.
 Inversion of ADSR is said to make